The topic describes the advantages of using data files and how to use them.

 Deleting a data file removes it from any assigned scripts and also from the current project.

-You assign a data file to a script in Assets > Scripts.
-For details, see Assign a data file.
+You assign one or more data files to a script through the Assets > Scripts or via the Load Tests > Scripts pane.
+For details, see Assign data files.